enghausen/docker-compose-ebot/README.md

 * Added acme.sh to get certificates and automatic renewal when the time comes (crontab).
 This also restarts Apache (ebotweb) and the websocket_server.js (ebot) to reload the new certificate.
 * Added wait-for-it.sh to ebot to make sure the ebotweb is online (to make sure it got the new certificate).
 * Automatic getting the EXTERNAL_IP for the domain (ebot).
 This could potentially make some trouble for some use cases.
+* Increased the maximum .dem filesize from 200MB to 1024MB in websocket_server.js
 * A "secure upload" feature in the websocket_server.js

 Secure Upload
 --------------
+I took the time to make a major change in the websocket_server.js (ebot) to make a "secure upload" feature.
+This means this services now perform a IP check to insure you are allow to upload a .dem to the https://$domain:12360/upload - If disabled everyone can just `curl -F "file=@FILE.dem" https://$DOMAIN:12360/upload` and upload some files to your server.
+This could also be handled on the network/firewall level.
+But this is not possible with every cloud/VPS provider.
+Thats why I needed this.
+To allow a remote host to upload files to your ebot server you can define a IP or IP Range in the .env file.
+Look for the `IPCUSTOMRANGE1=8.8.8.8/32`
+To disable this feature just change `FOREVER_SECUREUPLOAD=TRUE` to `FOREVER_SECUREUPLOAD=FALSE`

 Tested on
 --------------